inpsyde/wp-app-container/README.md

 In case this is not fine for some reason, e.g. the same service provider class is used for several providers, it is possible to define the property, or just override the `id()` method.

+**Note**: Provider IDs must be unique.
+Trying to add a provider with an ID that was already used will just skip the addition, doing nothing else.

 ### Composing the container